jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 ![Fork button][3]

 Enter whatever name you like for your fork of the Sentiment Analysis app.
 Also, make sure that the **Deploy to Bluemix** box is checked.
 You can leave the other options at their defaults.
-When you click **CREATE**, a fork of the sample Git repository will be created for you.
+When you click **CREATE**,  a fork of the sample Git repository is created.

 ![Fork new project][4]